SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 ===

 Use the `col_types` argument in `read_csv` to ensure consistency across files.
-One way to specify col types is a character vector using these codes
+One way to specify col types is a character vector using these codes:

 | character   | data type       |
 |-------------+------------------|